 If you’re already in Astoria, I also recommend stopping by Taverna Kyclades.
-Having spent some time in Greece I feel competent to recognize real, authentic Greek cuisine.
-Tzatziki (garlic and cucumber yogurt sauce)…horiatiki salad (Greek salad with just tomatoes, cucumbers, olives, onions and Kalamata olives)…saganaki (fried kafalograviera cheese – to die for!!!)…whole grilled fish, are just the few of my favorites on the menu.
+Having spent some time in Greece, I feel equipped to recognize real, authentic Greek cuisine; which they serve.
+Tzatziki (garlic and cucumber yogurt sauce)…Horiatiki salad (Greek salad with just tomatoes, cucumbers, olives, onions and Kalamata olives)…Saganaki (fried kafalograviera cheese – to die for!!!)…whole grilled fish, are just the few of my favorites on the menu.
 With that said, I attest that Taverna Kyclades is by far the best Greek restaurant (outside of Greece) that I’ve ever tried.
-Every time I go there, I am almost rolling out of there because I’m sooo full.
+Every time I go there, I’m almost rolling out of the restaurant because I’m soo engorged on the food.

-My first experience with this gorgeous Frappe was back in 2009 when I traveled to Cyprus for my best friend’s wedding.
-I arrived a week before the wedding to help with the preparations and to do some Cyprian sightseeing.
-Another of the bride’s friends also arrived earlier as well.
-She used to live in Cyprus and the two of them announced that we’ve got to go get “frapka,” after which they both got super excited.
+My first experience with this gorgeous Greek Frappe Coffee was back in 2009, when I traveled to Cyprus for my best friend’s wedding.
+I arrived a week before the wedding to both help with the preparations and to do some Cyprian sightseeing.
+Another one of the bride’s friends also arrived earlier.
+She used to live in Cyprus and the two of them announced that we needed to go get a “frapka,” after which they both got super excited.
 I was puzzled.
 What is “frapka” – I asked.
-And they simply replied that this is the best iced coffee I’ll ever try.
+And they simply replied that this was the best iced coffee I’ll ever try.
 So we went to a café on the beach and order 3 “medium frappes.”

 I ordered a medium one – remember it’s not the size, it’s the amount of milk and sweetness – sat down at the table, took a sip and was immediately transported back to my vacation in Cyprus, where we first met.
-‘She’ was as delicious, as I remembered.
+‘She’ was as delicious, as I’d remembered.
 I texted my friend in Cyprus and told her that I felt like she was going to show up around the corner at any second.
 This time travel through my taste buds was quite spectacular.
 And as you can imagine, throughout my Greek vacation I enjoyed my Greek Frappe Coffee every day.

 I had this tool at my disposable all these years and it’d never crossed my mind to use it for Frappes.
 She laughed and said, this special machine uses similar concept.
 Obviously I got a can of my Nestle Frappe Instant Coffee and went back home to give it a try.
-In fact, you don’t need to have Frappe Instant Coffee.
+In fact, you don’t even need to have Frappe Instant Coffee.
 Any kind of instant coffee works.
 These images show the result…I hope you’ll enjoy it.
 It’s perfect for this hot summer season.

 To further set the Frappe mood, here are couple of photos from my travel to Greece few years ago.
 Isn’t this place just breathtaking?
 Have you been to Greece?
 If so, let me know in the comments what you like best about this country.